grasevski/comp4431-assign3/README.md

 #### Sampling Methods, Recruitment, and Criteria

 Playtesters recruited included mainly friends, fellow sports team members and willing university students.
-The game was Originally the game was unofficially tested at a house party with both friends and acquaintances.
-This was quite successful
+Originally the game was unofficially tested at a house party with both friends and acquaintances.
+This was quite successful, as everybody was quite adventurous and uninhibited.
+However subsequent playtesting proved difficult, as few people were willing to risk getting whipped.

 #### Participants

+A wide audience was attempted, but the only willing participants tended to come from a specific demographic:

+* Young (teenager to young adult)
+* Male
+* Competitive
+* Uninhibited

+This was probably due to the somewhat violent and physical nature of the game.

+The first official playtest consisted of two close friends.
+The second official playtest consisted of two fellow soccer team members.
+Each of these four participants fit the description above.

 #### Playtesting and Observation Methods

+Participants engaged in a playtesting session, in which they found whips and competed in several one-on-one battles, which were recorded on video.
+Participants were also interviewed between games.
+Photographs were taken of some of the whips used.

 #### Questionnaire

+A 2-page feedback form was given to testers to fill out after the playtesting session.
+It asked players to provide short answers to the following questions:

+1. What was your first impression?
+2. How did that first impression change as you played?
+3. Was there anything that you found frustrating?
+4. Did the game drag at any point? (y/n)
+5. Were there particular aspects that you found satisfying?
+6. What was the most exciting moment of the game?
+7. How was the game length? (too short, too long, just right)
+8. Describe the objectives of the game.
+9. Was the objective clear at all times? (y/n)
+10. What was the most important decision you made?
+11. What type of choices did you make during the game?
+12. What was your strategy for winning?
+13. Did you find any loopholes in the system? (y/n)
+14. How would you describe the conflict?
+15. In what way did you interact with other players?
+16. What elements do you think could be improved?

 ### Results